|

 In October 2001, the German philosopher Jürgen Habermas, then aged 72,

-personal faith but his turn to religion amplifies philosophical and
+started talking about religion.
+His turn to religion amplifies philosophical and

 political themes that have preoccupied him for many years.